wpaccessibility/a11ythemepatterns/README.md

 = Vanilla JS =

 This offers similar functionality to the above, but is coded without jQuery.
-Replace tthe text 'yourtheme' with you're theme slug.
+Replace the text 'yourtheme' with you're theme slug.